rugk/threema-msgapi-sdk-php/README.md

 threema-msgapi-tool.php -S -f <threemaId> <from> <secret> <privateKey> <file> <thumbnailFile>
 ```

-Encrypt the file (and thumbnail if given) and send the message to the given ID. 'from' is the API identity and 'secret' is the API secret.
+Encrypt the file (and thumbnail if given) and send the message to the given ID. `<from>` is the API identity and `<secret>` is the API secret.
 Prints the message ID on success.

 #### ID-Lookup By Email Address